 Aegean, the largest Greek airline is a company known for its extrovert character.
 So their 20 years anniversary celebration shouldn’t be a surprise.

-They created an email marketing campaign offering its subscribers a 50% discount on its flights as a reward for their loyalty.
+They created an email marketing campaign offering their subscribers a 50% discount on their flights as a reward for their loyalty.

 3. Kate Spade Sells Its Sales

 We all know how sales go these days.
 First, you get a 10%, then a 20% and God knows they might never stop dropping their prices.